 1. Tikka T3 Hunter

 Formerly made in Finland but no longer in production, the Tikka T3 is a well-known rifle to those who are hardcore whitetail hunters.
-Available in a left-handed model, this fit for a pro rifle incorporates one of the smoothest actions on the hunting market today.
+Available in a left-handed model, this rifle incorporates one of the smoothest actions on the hunting market today.

 2. Remington Model 700 CDL